MKM Fellow Rises to Public Health Challenges in Zambia

 Assisting Adolescent Girls and Young Women

-Beyond her clinical responsibilities, Dr. Toeque has also been involved in teaching, research, and global health program implementation.
+Beyond her clinical responsibilities, Dr. Toeque has also taken on teaching and research immersion as part of Ciheb’s education programs.
 “I have had a plethora of opportunities to get involved with over the seven months,” she said.
 “I’m really grateful for that.”

 Dr. Toeque recently visited three new DREAMS centers in Zambia’s Eastern Province.
 The centers only opened late last year, and Dr. Toeque has been working under the supervision of Dr. Cassidy Claassen, assistant professor of medicine and technical director/chief of party of CIRKUITS, on grantsmanship and programmatic aspects of the CIRKUITS project, which is part of Ciheb.